tomwillis608/thicker-stl/docs/adrs/011-base-height-heuristic.md

 thickening, the cylindrical transformation should apply only to the figurine and not the base.
 Including the base in height and radius calculations leads to inaccurate results for the Hemispherical Cylinder Transformation.
-Manually requiring users to input the height of the base adds complexity to the user interface and could result in errors.
-Therefore, we need a heuristic to estimate the base height automatically.
+Manually requiring source users to input the height of the base adds complexity to the user interface and could result in errors.
+Therefore, we
+need a heuristic to estimate the base height automatically.

 ## Decision